All Episodes

 It's actually more expensive.

-Uh the light bulb is a good example.
+The light bulb is a good example.

-There's no real problem with Edison's light bulb, but if you suddenly decide if if Congress gets together, uh the pansy left and the pansy right get together and decide, oh Edison's light bulb is America's silent killer.
+But if you suddenly decide, if Congress gets together, the pansy left and the pansy right get together and decide, ooh, Edison's light bulb is America's silent killer.

 We've got to do something about it.

-The fact that this is a fevered fantasy that you have concocted out of your own head means that there are no limits uh to what you are prepared to spend to solve this problem.
+The fact that this is a fevered fantasy that you have concocted out of your own head means that there are no limits to what you are prepared to spend to solve this problem.

 It's not like a real problem.